aws-ia/terraform-aws-network-hubandspoke/examples/central_egress_ingress/README.md

 This example builds a central Ingress and Egress VPCs.
 The following resources are built:

 - Built by the **Hub and Spoke module**:
-  - AWS Transit Gateway Route Tables: 1 Ingress, 1 Egress, 1 Spokes (production).
+  - AWS Transit Gateway Route Tables: 1 Ingress, 1 Egress, 1 Spokes.
   - Transit Gateway routes.
   - Ingress and Egress VPC.
 - Built outside the module: